JAlcocerT/JAlcocerT/content/blog/dev-dbs.md

 These tools help you monitor the performance and health of your databases, providing real-time insights and alerts.

 * **Prometheus**: An open-source monitoring system and time-series database.
 It's commonly used to collect and store metrics from various services, including databases, and provides a powerful query language for analysis and alerting.

 * **Percona Monitoring and Management (PMM)**: A dedicated open-source platform for database observability and management.
 It provides detailed dashboards and metrics for MySQL, PostgreSQL, and MongoDB to help you pinpoint and fix performance bottlenecks.

 ---

 ### Data Visualization & Analytics 📈

-These tools connect to your databases and provide a way to visualize data through dashboards and charts, making it easier to analyze and share insights with others.
+These tools connect to your databases and provide a way to **visualize data** through [(BI) dashboards and charts](https://jalcocert.github.io/JAlcocerT/setup-bi-tools-docker/), making it easier to analyze and share insights with others.

 * **Apache Superset**: A modern, open-source data exploration and visualization platform.
 It connects to various SQL databases and allows users to build interactive dashboards and charts without writing a single line of code.

 * **Metabase**: An open-source business intelligence tool that simplifies the process of data analysis.
 It's designed to be user-friendly, allowing team members to ask questions about their data and visualize the results.

 * **Liquibase** is an open-source database-independent tool for **managing and tracking database schema changes**.